Oguzozcn/Azure-Movie-Recommendation-System/README.md

 ### Why I am doing this?:
 - I am studying azure services due preparation of DP-203 (Azure Data Engineering Exam) and also investigate how cloud services builts systems from scratch.
 I am taking notes also for future purposes and also people who have less experience can see and understand how processes works in a simple step by step guide with schema that makes them understand bigger picture.
+- Secondly I will perpare a same project with no azure services just to practice spark more also (locally).
+File will be available in Local dir.

 This project involves creating a movie recommendation system using Azure services, which includes the following steps: